-- Operating revenues were \$18.65 million, an increase from fiscal year 2020 in the amount of \$163 thousand, or 0.88%.
-This modest increase is largely attributable to there being no rate increase for fiscal year 2021.
-Also, while the Commission did experience growth in total active water and sewer customers for fiscal year 2021, total gallons of water sold to customers was flat.
-This may be the result of some reduced business activity (commercial and industrial) because of reacting to the Covid-19 pandemic.
-Total operating revenues (prior to year-end accruals/adjustments) exceeded budgeted projections by 2.56%. - Operating expenses, excluding depreciation, increased overall by \$589 thousand, or 6.61%, versus fiscal year 2020.
-The three-year average growth rate for operating expenses, excluding depreciation, is 5.09%.
-The three-year average growth rates for each component of operating expenses, excluding depreciation, are as follows: Salaries & Wages 4.44%, Wholesale Water & Sewer Costs 6.31%, General & Administrative Expenses 4.57%. - Operating income was \$5.8 million in fiscal year 2021, \$6.4 million for 2020 and \$5.9 million for 2019.
+- Operating revenues were \$20.01 million, an increase from fiscal year 2021 of \$1.36 million, or 7.28%.
+This increase can be attributed to both the growth in customer base as well as the retail rate increases that were effective for fiscal year 2022.
+The following rate increases were effective for fiscal year 2022: water maintenance fee (3.0%), water volumetric rate (5.0%), sewer maintenance fee (2.5%), and sewer volumetric rate (3.0%).
+Total operating revenues (prior to year-end accruals/adjustments) exceeded budgeted projections by 5.09%. - Poperating expenses, excluding depreciation, increased overall by \$322 thousand, or 3.39%, versus fiscal year 2021.
+The three-year average growth rate for operating expenses, excluding depreciation, is 6.26%.
+The three-year average growth rates for each component of operating expenses, excluding depreciation, are as follows: Salaries & Wages -6.32%, Wholesale Water & Sewer Costs -9.36%, General & Administrative Expenses -4.14%.

+- Operating income was \$6.6 million in fiscal year 2022, \$5.8 million for 2021 and \$6.4 million for 2020.
 The Commission continues to proactively monitor revenues and expenses through Budget vs. Actual reports that are generated and provided to managers for review monthly.
-This has allowed the Commission to recognize variances in revenues or expenses in a timely manner, which has resulted in consistent operating income ranging between \$4.4 and \$6.4 million over the last five fiscal years.

-- The Commission has experienced an average income before capital contributions of \$6.87 million over the most recent three-year period.
-The Commission realized a net income of \$5.92 million in fiscal year 2021 before capital contributions. - The Commission's total assets and deferred outflows of resources were \$192.5 million, \$185.4 million, and \$156.9 million for fiscal years 2021, 2020 and 2019, respectively.
-Liabilities and deferred inflows of resources were \$65.6 million, \$66.3 million, and \$48.3 million for fiscal years 2021, 2020 and 2019, respectively.
-Assets and deferred outflows exceeded liabilities and deferred inflows in the amount of \$126.9 million, \$119.1 million, and \$108.6 million in fiscal years 2021, 2020 and 2019, respectively.
+This has allowed the Commission to recognize variances in revenues or expenses in a timely manner, which has resulted in consistent operating income ranging between \$4.9 and \$6.6 million over the last five fiscal years. - The Commission has experienced an average income before capital contributions of \$7.17 million over the most recent three-year period.
+The Commission realized a net income of \$7.62 million in fiscal year 2022 before capital contributions. - The Commission's total assets and deferred outflows of resources were \$201.0 million, \$192.5 million, and \$185.4 million for fiscal years 2022, 2021 and 2020, respectively.
+Liabilities and deferred inflows of resources were \$64.1 million, \$65.6 million, and \$66.3 million for fiscal years 2022, 2021 and 2020, respectively.
+Assets and deferred outflows exceeded liabilities and deferred inflows in the amount of \$136.8 million, \$126.9 million, and \$119.1 million in fiscal years 2022, 2021 and 2020, respectively.
 This is referred to in the financial statements as the Commission's "net position".
-During fiscal year 2021, total assets and deferred outflows of resources increased \$7.1 million and the Commission's net position increased \$7.8 million.
-Unrestricted net position was \$23.4 million. - ➤ The Commission recognized an increase in its customer base in the amount of 608, or 3.39%, for water customers and sewer saw an increase of 294 customers, or 5.49%, during fiscal year 2021. - ➢ In fiscal year 2021, approximately 85% of wholesale water purchased was billed to the Commission's retail customers demonstrating a strong commitment to the conservation and protection of natural resources.
-Approximately 5% of wholesale water purchased was accounted for via system flushing/maintenance, leaving approximately 10% of wholesale water purchased considered "water loss".
+During fiscal year 2022, total assets and deferred outflows of resources increased \$8.4 million and the Commission's net position increased \$9.9 million.
+Unrestricted net position was \$34.8 million. - During fiscal year 2022, the Commission increased in its water customer base by 537 active accounts, or 2.89%, and increased its sewer customer base by 282 active accounts, or 4.99%. - In fiscal year 2022, approximately 87.5% of wholesale water purchased was billed to the Commission's retail customers demonstrating a strong commitment to the conservation and protection of natural resources.
+Approximately 4.7% of wholesale water purchased was accounted for via system flushing/maintenance, leaving approximately 7.8% of wholesale water purchased considered "water loss".